top of page

 ABOUT ESTANCIA DE ANIMAS

 Bethshean Mexico Mission is located in Estancia de Animas, México.
-The town of Estancia de Animas is approximately a 2 hour drive due west of San Luis Potosi, Mexico, which is north of Mexico City.
+The town of Estancia de Animas is approximately a 2 hour drive due west of San Luis Potosi, Mexico, and 8 hours north of Mexico City.
 It is situated on a high, flat plateau with an average elevation of 6,000 feet and has a resident population of approximately 4,000.

 Ninety percent of the houses in Estancia are made of adobe with surrounding adobe walls.
 Estancia de Animas is influenced by the local steppe climate.
 There is little rainfall throughout the year.
 The climate here is classified as BSk by the Köppen-Geiger system.
 The temperature here averages 62.06 F. The rainfall here averages 17.4 inches.